How to Get Rid of Squash Bugs

 Do you want to get rid of squash bugs as much as I do?
 In our children’s garden, we hardly ever grow even a single squash.
 Here’s what I’ve learned.

 Squash bug spray

-I have heard 100 tales of how to rid my life and garden of those creepy creatures, and I have tried all of them but one.
-Rotate crops, intercrop, hand picking, use Seven, even that doesn’t work!
+I have heard 100 tales of how to get rid of squash bugs, and I have tried all of them but one.
+Rotate crops, intercrop, handpicking, use Seven, even that doesn’t work!

 I have not tried it but a friend of mine used it our first year gardening and I handpicked mine and we ended up with the same results, a million more came.
-It seems like there is nothing, and I mean nothing that will rid my life of squash bugs.
+It seems like there is nothing, and I mean nothing that will get rid of squash bugs.

 Squash vine borer

 Squash is attacked early in the season in Oklahoma by the squash vine borer.
 These little monsters are a black and red wasp looking bug that lay their eggs in the stems of the squash and when they hatch they eat the stems from the inside, killing the plant all at once within a few days.
 So you can see why you’d want to get rid of squash bugs in your garden if you have them.

 After the borers come, then come the squash bugs to destroy whatever is left.
 They are stinky little bugs.
 When I was a kid we always called them stink bugs.
 They make a yucky smell when you squish them.

 I was told hand picking in the best way to decrease the population.
 Last year after we picked thousands of them, we went out and saw thousands more.
 Squash bugs are relentless.